 Darden’s grading process does not incorporate a class ranking or grade point average.
 If you require transcripts, please notify the student in advance, so he or she can authorize a release by the registrar.

 Darden makes its facilities and services available only to employers who do not discriminate on the basis of race, ethnicity, religion, sex, sexual orientation, marital status, age, national origin, military service or disability.
-Any employer who makes use of UVa’s Career Development facilities to interview students agrees to meet in good faith with any student who has signed up within the allotted time for an interview and who meets the employer’s legitimate employment qualifications.
+Any employer who makes use of UVa’s Career Development Center facilities to interview students agrees to meet in good faith with any student who has been scheduled for an interview and who meets the employer’s legitimate employment qualifications.

 Policy on Discriminatory Harassment